ArcTool Software

 Cycle Time Logging and Display:

-Able to provide motion, process, application, and fault times by tacking individual cycles and hourly averages.
+Able to provide motion, process, application, and fault times by tracking individual cycles and hourly averages.
 Multiple cycles can also be viewed on the iPendant to observe trends.
 The cycle time data can be saved to a text file for viewing offline.

 Fault and Incident Reporting: